PoulinConsulting/assignment-operator/assignment-operator.md

                      | subscription
                      | slicing
 ```
 Packing and unpacking are symmetrical and they can be **nested** to any level.
-Nested objects are unpacked ***recursively***.
-Python assigns nested objects to nested target lists by iterating over the nested objects and assigning their values to the nested targets.
+Nested objects are unpacked ***recursively*** by iterating over the nested objects and assigning their values to the nested targets.
 Here are some more examples

 ```
 a, b = 1, 2